Data-Driven Dynamic Factor Modeling via Manifold Learning: Convergence of Averages and Robustness of Approximations

 \section{Convergence of Averages and Robustness of Approximations}

+Having described the diffusion maps algorithm and illustrated its performance on synthetic data, in this section we consider the theoretical foundations.
+We establish three key results: (i) the graph Laplacian constructed from time series data converges to the true generator (Theorem \ref{thm:concentration}), (ii) the lifting operator converges to the $\mathbb{L}^2(\mu)$ projection (Proposition \ref{prop:clt}), and (iii) the linear approximation of eigenfunction dynamics is robust under ergodic averaging (Section \ref{sec:linearapprox}).
+These results rigorously justify the Kalman filtering framework we develop in Section \ref{sec:jdkf_model}.

-The works \cite{shnitzer2020diffusion,shnitzer2022manifold} leverage the algorithm put forth in \cite{singer2008nonlinear} to learn the eigenvalues of $\L$, to estimate the dynamics of the eigenfunctions, and to approximate the observations using a linear lift.
-The Kalman filtering framework of \cite{shnitzer2020diffusion} is the motivation for the Joint Diffusion Kalman Filter and conditional sampling procedure developed in Subsections \ref{sec:jdkf_model} and \ref{sec:sample}.
-However, there are some mathematical questions that need to be addressed to make this procedure rigorous.
+The works by \citet{shnitzer2020diffusion,shnitzer2022manifold} leverage the algorithm put forth in \citet{singer2008nonlinear} to learn the eigenvalues of $\L$, to estimate the dynamics of the eigenfunctions, and to approximate the observations using a linear lift.
+The Kalman filtering framework of \citet{shnitzer2020diffusion} is the motivation for the Joint Diffusion Kalman Filter and conditional sampling procedure we subsequently develop in Section \ref{sec:jdkf_model}.
+However, there are some mathematical questions that first need to be addressed in order to rigorously justify this procedure.
 Under the assumptions in Subsection \ref{sec:assumps}, we show in this section that it is admissible to learn the eigenvalues and the lift from time series data.
 In particular, a Poincar\'{e} Inequality (Assumption \ref{ass3}) implies that initialization errors are forgotten, and time averages converge (see Subsection \ref{sec:lifts}).
 In Subsection \ref{sec:concentration}, we bound the approximation error of the eigenfunctions of $\L$ by the diffusion map eigenvectors using a concentration inequality.
 Furthermore, in Subsection \ref{sec:linearapprox} we quantify the error of approximating the eigenfunction dynamics using linear diffusions, demonstrating robustness.

 At the heart of the error analysis for diffusion maps and related algorithms is the consideration of empirical averages of the form